NativeScript/docs/content/tutorials/build-a-master-detail-app-with-svelte.md

 <script>
   // Add this 👇
-  import { navigate } from 'svelte-native'
+  import { navigate } from '@nativescript-community/svelte-native'
-  import { Template } from 'svelte-native/components'
+  import { Template } from '@nativescript-community/svelte-native/components'
   import { FlickService } from '../services/FlickService'
   // Add this 👇
   import Details from './Details.svelte'